aromatt/netipds/README.md

 ## Errors
 Not all values of `netip.Prefix` are valid.
 In fact, the zero prefix is invalid.
-Collection libraries like `netipds` use different patterns for error handling;
-`netipds` uses the following approach:
+CIDR collection libraries use different patterns for error handling; `netipds` uses the following approach:

 **If an invalid prefix is provided to a PrefixMapBuilder or PrefixSetBuilder, `netipds` returns an error, and the builder remains valid.**